 - Doors shall be a minimum 32 inches clear width and allow for emergency exiting of clients confined in wheelchairs or beds.

-PLEASE NOTE: Operation of an Assisted Living Facility without first obtaining a license is a second-degree felony.
+Operation of an Assisted Living Facility without first obtaining a license is a second-degree felony.
 Each day of continued operation is a separate offense.